Skip to main content

 • Mass Production vs. Individualized Craftsmanship

 None of these decisions have a universal right answer.
-Your home, your priorities, your timeline, and your budget—those are what matter for your project.
+What matters for your home and project are your priorities, your timeline and your budget.
 The fixtures that work for a rental property aren't the same ones that make sense for your forever home.
 The approach that works for the laundry room might not be right for your front porch.
-Because when you're restoring, remodeling or refreshing your historic home, the details matter.

 Joshua Scheide is the creative director at Old California.